DaBeast873/Anton-Gr-nby/README.md

         }
 ```

-I'm right now having an internship at Grand Pike AB on their potentially new IP
+I've also had an internship at Grand Pike AB on their potentially new IP

 <h1>Contact me</h1>